PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ## Analyzing your results

-Once your test has run its duration, and you've collected enough data, you're ready to look at the results.
-What you're looking for is statistical significant change in any of the following metrics:
+Once your test has run its duration and you've collected enough data, you're ready to look at the results.
+What you're looking for is a statistically significant change in any of the following metrics:

 1. **Your goal metric.**